Safeguarding the Well-Being of Seniors & Persons with Disabilities

 Overcoming Adversity with an Indomitable Spirit

-Mr Shunmugam's positive outlook empowered him to achieve many milestones in life such as purchasing his own flat and taking off on solo vacations to Australia, Europe, India, New Zealand, and Sri Lanka by himself after his amputation albeit with prosthetic legs.
-He took the significant step of tying the knot which eventually did not unfold as planned.
-He has been living alone for several years now.
+Mr Shunmugam's positive outlook has led him to achieve many milestones in life.
+From purchasing his own flat and taking off on solo vacations to Australia, Europe, India, New Zealand, and Sri Lanka by himself (after his amputation with prosthetic legs) to taking the significant step of tying the knot, which eventually did not unfold as planned, he has done it all.

+Mr. Rajoo has been living alone for several years now.
 "My disability is not a barrier.
 I am the architect of my life.
 Happiness or sorrow lies in my hands.
 Despite the challenges I face in life, I am determined to look on the bright side of life.
 I don't want to be pitied and a nuisance to others.
 I want to be independent, and I try not to trouble my siblings," he says.

 Safeguarding the Safety and Well-being of Seniors